claudiaLisboa/General-store/README.md

-# General-store
+# General- Store

 # PHP - Code is based on the Model-View-Controller development pattern
-## MVC is a software approach that separates application logic from presentation.
++ MVC is a software approach that separates application logic from presentation.
-## In practice, it permits your web pages to contain minimal scripting since the presentation is separate from the PHP scripting.
++ In practice, it permits your web pages to contain minimal scripting since the presentation is separate from the PHP scripting.

 ## For studding proposes